-Here are some great examples of drip marketing campaigns that demonstrate the kind of success that can be achieved.
+Here are some great drip marketing examples that demonstrate the kind of success that can be achieved.
 Be sure to click on the links to learn more about the details of each email drip campaign.

-- A fitness gym and program developed an 11-email education drip campaign that was sent to prospects over a period of 11 days.
-Thanks to the email drip campaign, this company achieved a 98% conversion rate of qualified leads.
+- A fitness gym and program developed an 11-email education drip campaign that was sent to its email list over a period of 11 days.
+Thanks to sending the effective email drip campaign, this company achieved a 98% conversion rate of qualified leads.

-- A customer service software company implemented lead-nurturing drip campaigns to help prospects move through the sales funnel.
+- A customer service software company implemented lead-nurturing drip campaigns to guide prospects through the sales funnel.
 As a result, the company succeeded in increasing click-through rate and driving more engaged traffic to its website.
-For example, the average click-through rate of the drip emails was three times higher compared to the company’s normal blast email click-through rate.
+For example, testing and tracking revealed that the average click-through rate of the drip emails was three times higher compared to the company’s normal blast-email click-through rate.

 - A website that sells cookies implemented a three-part drip campaign for prospective customers who abandoned their shopping carts.
 This resulted in 29% of the cart abandoners returning to the website and completing their purchases.

-- Thanks to an 11-part drip campaign that was sent over a period of 9 months, a search agency increased email campaign opens from 12.9% to 17.9% and more than doubled clicks.
+- Thanks to an 11-part drip campaign that was sent over a period of nine months, a search agency measured an increase in email campaign open rates from 12.9% to 17.9% and more than double the clicks.

-How can you ensure that you get the best results from your drip marketing campaigns?
-We help answer that question in Part 2 of this article series, which covers email drip marketing best practices.
-So be sure to watch for next month’s NewsLever!
+How can you ensure that you get the best results when you send drip email-marketing campaigns?
+We help answer that question in Part 2 of this article series, which covers drip email campaign best practices.

-Does your organization need help developing and implementing an effective drip marketing program?
-The results-driven experts at FulcrumTech have lots of experience in this area of email marketing.
-To learn more, email us or give us a call at 215-489-9336 today!
+Does your organization need help developing and implementing an effective drip-marketing program?
+The results-driven experts at FulcrumTech have lots of experience in email automation and custom drip-marketing campaigns.
+To learn about the best email automation tools, email templates, pricing, and more, email us or give us a call at 215-489-9336 today!